Hawxy/OneSchema.AspNetCore/README.md

 ### Database Lookups - `RowIndex` helper

-For bulk lookups involving database queries, use `IndexBy` to build a key -> rows index, issue a single batch query, then flag matches in one call:
+For bulk checks involving database queries, use `IndexBy` to build a key -> rows index, issue a single batch query, then pass the matching values back to `ErrorForMatches` (or `WarningForMatches`).

 ```csharp
 public class ContactEmailExistsHandler : BatchValidationHookHandler<ContactRow>